ellipsis-drive/python-package/docs/compute/index.md

     ellipsis.compute.execute()

-Executes a Python function on the created environment in a parallelized fashion over all nodes
+Executes a Python function on the created environment in a parallelized fashion over all the nodes

 **Mandatory arguments**